-Start Microsoft Edge, click the More button (showing three dots / ellipsis symbol) and click Extensions
+Start Microsoft Edge, click the More button (showing three dots/ellipsis symbol), and click Extensions

 Click “Get extensions from the Store” which opens the Store app and lists all available Edge extensions.

-There aren’t much extensions available for Edge right now, but the number might grow very quickly, especially since Microsoft has released a Chrome extensions converter toolkit for Edge known as Microsoft Edge Extension Toolkit.
+There aren’t many extensions available for Edge right now, but the number might grow very quickly, especially since Microsoft has released a Chrome extensions converter toolkit for Edge known as Microsoft Edge Extension Toolkit.
 Developers can leverage this toolkit, should they consider offering their existing Chrome extensions for Edge users.